 The Standing Up For Me curriculum was developed in Florida and designed to advance the self-determination and self-advocacy skills of youth in Exceptional Student Education (ESE).The 2012 version of this curriculum covers the primary, intermediate, middle and high school grades and includes classroom materials, activities, and evaluations.
 (4-6 hours)

 Reviews research on the importance of family involvement, transition services, individual educational plan (IEP) components, self-advocacy and self-determination, responsibilities of schools, families and students, and resources supporting family involvement in transition planning.
-The goal of this training is to help families of students with disabilities understand the secondary transition process and how best to participate in student post-school success.
+The goal of this training is to help families of students with disabilities and others who support students with disabilities understand the secondary transition process and how best to participate in student post-school success.

 Using School-level Data to Increase Graduation Success of Students with Disabilities: An Early Warning System (EWS)